Skip to content

 Presentation Protected Header

-The second value is the issuer signature over the Combined MAC Representation provided with the issued form.
+The first proof component is the issuer signature over the Combined MAC Representation, which is provided as the first proof component from the issued form.

 Verification of the Presentation Proof